bmatcuk/doublestar/README.md

 ```

 GlobWalk calls the callback function `fn` for every file matching pattern.
 The
-syntax of pattern is the same as in Match().
-The pattern may describe
+syntax of pattern is the same as in Match() and the behavior is the same as
+Glob(), with regard to limitations (such as patterns containing `/./`, `/../`,
-hierarchical names such as usr/*/bin/ed.
+or starting with `/`).
+The pattern may describe hierarchical names such as
+usr/*/bin/ed.

 GlobWalk may have a small performance benefit over Glob if you do not need a
 slice of matches because it can avoid allocating memory for the matches.